-The other important ethical consideration regards the efficient use of resources.
-The birth cohort are not at higher risk than the rest of the population because of when they were born per se.
+The other important ethical consideration is in relation to the efficient use of resources.
+People in the birth cohort are not at higher risk of HCV infection than the rest of the population because of when they were born per se.
 Those who are at higher risk of HCV infection happen to be in that birth cohort and defining the cohort by year of birth simplifies identification of cases.
-However, testing such a large cohort to identify a relatively small number of cases may be a very inefficient use of resources that could be used more efficiently elsewhere in the system.
-The use of opportunistic testing may improve efficiency but may also adversely impact on the successful identification of those infected with HCV.
+The birth cohort testing will necessitate testing a very large cohort to identify a relatively small number of cases.
+Despite this, the economic evaluation identified that it would be an efficient use of resources.